Location:

 It is helpful if students have several common over-the-counter medications available to them in their rooms.
 Acetaminophen and Ibuprofen are good choices for pain or fever management, along with a thermometer.
 Benadryl is helpful in case of an allergic reaction.
 Students should bring other medications that they take on a regular basis with them.

-If a student is believed to be involved in a health or safety emergency, parents may be notified.
+If a student is believed to be involved in a health or safety emergency, the person designated as the emergency contact on file may be notified.

 There is a dispensary in SHS which supplies medication that is prescribed at the time of visit.
 There are also convenience stores on campus, in Lawrence Hall and Sykes Student Union, which supply some common over-the-counter medications.